Rahulagowda004/Attendance_system/README.md

 ## Key Features

-- Flexible Training Options:Train the model easily with multiple faces simultaneously or with a single face, making it adaptable to various environments.
+- Flexible Training Options: Train the model easily with multiple faces simultaneously or with a single face, making it adaptable to various environments.
-- Real-Time Face Recognition:Uses YOLO and facenet for accurate face detection and recognition, ensuring reliable attendance logging.
+- Real-Time Face Recognition: Uses YOLO and facenet for accurate face detection and recognition, ensuring reliable attendance logging.
-- Capture-Based Attendance:Capture class attendance by simply taking photos, ideal for large groups where real-time recognition is needed.
+- Capture-Based Attendance: Capture class attendance by simply taking photos, ideal for large groups where real-time recognition is needed.
-- Web Interface:The system is deployed as a web application, making it accessible from any device with a browser.
+- Web Interface: The system is deployed as a web application, making it accessible from any device with a browser.
 - Scalable: Can be integrated into larger attendance management systems or used as a standalone solution.

 ## Technologies Used

-- **Languages & Frameworks: Python, HTML, Streamlit
+- Languages & Frameworks: Python, HTML, Streamlit
-- **Libraries:** facenet_pytorch, OpenCV, YOLO
+- Libraries: facenet_pytorch, OpenCV, YOLO
-- **Other Tools:** numpy, PIL, torch, and more
+- Other Tools: numpy, PIL, torch, and more

 ## Installation Instructions